TECHNICAL ROADMAP STRATEGY

 Budget Ranges

-Transparent cost estimates for each initiative, broken down by phase.
-Presented as ranges with assumptions clearly stated.
+Transparent cost estimates by initiative and quarter, with assumptions clearly stated.
 You'll use it for financial planning and board budget approval.

 RISK